appsromch/IG-Clone/README.md

 InstaClone
 ==========

-An Instagram clone written in PHP
+InstaClone is an Instagram clone written in PHP.
+Updates to this repo are staggered 12 months behind the official repo:  http://igclone.com